A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Chord-Visibility Width

 \ChordFPT*

+The running time of this algorithm is $2^{k^{7}/\delta^2} n^{O(1)}$, where $k$ is the \chordwidth.
 We want to point out that the theoretical running times of both algorithms make it prohibitive to use those algorithms in practice.
-Thus both algorithms are a theoretical contribution to the art gallery problem.
+Thus, both algorithms are a theoretical contribution to the art gallery problem.